ong8181/interaction-capacity/README.md

-# R and shell scripts for Ushio (in press) _Proceedings of the Royal Society B: Biological Sciences_
+# R and shell scripts for Ushio (in press) _Proceedings of the Royal Society B_
-R and shell codes to reproduce the results in Ushio M (in press) "Interaction capacity as a potential driver of community diversity" _Proceedings of the Royal Society B: Biological Sciences_.
+R and shell codes to reproduce the results in Ushio M (in press) "Interaction capacity as a potential driver of community diversity" _Proceedings of the Royal Society B_.

 (Preprint: "Interaction capacity underpins community diversity" _bioRxiv_ https://doi.org/10.1101/2020.04.08.032524)

 **Note**: In this repository, only core result files are included due to the file size limitation.
-You may reproduce the main figures using the information available in this repository, but if you want to reproduce the full results, please re-run all analyses using DNA sequence data (deposited in DDBJ; see the manuscript) or contact the author (ong8181@gmail.com).
+You may reproduce the main figures using the information available in this repository, but if you want to reproduce the full results, please re-run all analyses using DNA sequence data (deposited in DDBJ; see the bottom of this README) or contact the author (ong8181@gmail.com).

 # License
 see LICENSE